bini1995/invoice-uploader-ai/README.md

 ### Database Migration

-If you're upgrading from an earlier version that only had an `invoices` table, run the migration script to rename it and add the new document fields:
+If you're upgrading from an earlier version that only had an `documents` table, run the migration script to rename it and add the new document fields:

 ```bash